Frog Squats exercise is a great exercise to work the quadriceps, hamstring and gluteus muscles.

 How To Do Frog Squats

-- Take a wider than shoulder stance and keep your feet angled out.
+- For correct frog squats form, take a wider than shoulder stance and keep your feet angled out.

 - Assume the squat position by bending at the hips.
 Place your elbows on your knees and keep your hands together.
 Maintain a flat back position.